COMMERCIAL LAW - INTERNATIONAL SALES - 2022/3

 The assessment addresses all learning outcomes listed above.

-Summative Assessment: 2 hour exam
+Summative Assessment: 4 hour online exam

 The assessment method for each module has been selected to test a variety of key skills, competences and outcomes as required by QAA.
 As such, assessment method cannot be changed.
 Reasonable adjustment may be made on application subject to ALS approval AND only where such adjustment still allows for the required skills, key competences and outcomes to be assessed at an equivalent level.